Treating sexual problems

-an erection, the same treatments that are used for
+an erection can use the treatments for

-erection problems (erectile dysfunction) may be used.
+erection problems (erectile dysfunction).

 For information on the treatment of erection problems,

 problems being aroused and have little or no vaginal lubrication may use:

 - Sildenafil (Viagra), a medicine used to treat erectile dysfunction in men.
 It can also help women become aroused.